SebastianAhl/Python/README.md

+# Disclaimer
+This project was created for educational purposes.
+It is freely accessible to everyone.
+No liability is accepted for any damage resulting from its use.

 # Python
 I just wanted to practice python.
 Mostly it is filled with small programs to check what I could do with python and try out new stuff I am interested in.
+Furthermore it should be a knowledge database for me (or anybody else).

 # Folders
 scr --> Source Code of different programs